 ● A frequent area of complaint for premature signs of aging is the nasolabial fold, which tends to get deeper as we age.
 You can try applying your under-eye patches along the nasolabial fold to treat that area and momentarily soften the lines there.

-● For an extra soothing experience, keep your eye masks in the fridge.
+● For an extra soothing experience, keep your eye masks in your beauty fridge.
 They’ll be nice and cool when you put them on, which will make them do a better job of depuffing and refreshing the eye area.

 ● If you really like getting into the DIY spirit, then you can even try putting together your own eye mask!
 For a hydrating and soothing boost to the eye area, put into a shallow bowl of hot water a ¼ teaspoon of matcha green tea water and a ¼ teaspoon of honey.
 Mix everything together, making sure that the honey melts.